Claiming For Medical Negligence: Can I Make a Claim?

-In Ireland, medical negligence can profoundly impact patients and their families.
+In Ireland, medical negligence and clinical negligence can profoundly impact patients and their families.
 Navigating the aftermath of such an experience requires understanding your rights and the legal processes involved in making a claim.
 This guide aims to provide comprehensive insights into medical negligence claims, delivering valuable information to those affected.

 What Constitutes Medical Negligence in Ireland?